zhangyeda/test-svirt/README.md

 ## How to use
 1. Copy this project to /root dir of both host and vm.
-2. Make sure network connection between vm and host.
-PORT 8080 is open.
+2. Make sure network connection between vm and host is available and PORT 28080 is open.
 3. Change /root/test-svirt/vm.c SERVER_IP to host IP.
 4. Change host SElinux to Permissive mode.
 5. Login to host shell, exec 'bash make.sh' in /root/test-svirt, then exec './server_utils'.